pAP3R/recur/README.md

 ### Creating an Order
 ![Image of Ordering](https://i.imgur.com/iUbpZ9j.png)

-## Prices
+#### Prices

 The Prices page is merely there as an experiment.
 You can configure pairs in the `cb_coins` list and it will show up in the Prices page, and order menus.
 This page will turn into a quick recap of prices.
 I learned templates doing this, it was fun.

-## Orders
+#### Orders

 The orders page, naturally, handles the orders.
 The top half contains a nav menu with two different tables, one to display all currently configured recurring orders, the other to display a table with all order entries.
 The lower half of the page contains an order form.
 Currently, it's only possible to place market orders.
 You can make one time purchases right there, or set up recurring orders on a daily, weekly or monthly schedule.
 I have a bootstrap calendar in there right now that I'll hook up for more advanced scheduling.

-Once orders are created, they are immediately executed and the entry is written to the 'order_history' table.
-For recurring orders, the 'recurring_orders' table is updated to include the new order, which lists information including the next time the job will be run.
-This table will be read by the order scheduler to create apscheduler jobs.
+Orders are created within the 'Create Order' form, obviously.
+Select your target asset, enter an amount you want to spend and select whether you'd like this to be a recurring order or a one time thing.
+Both options **place** the order, but a recurring order will create a new entry in the recurring orders table, as well as an entry in the order history.

 Should you wish to pause a recurring order, the 'Deactivate' button can be used.
-This will deactivate the order until you reactivate it, or delete it, whatever.
-Once it's reactivated, the job will need to be recreated if the date is past the "Next Run" date, otherwise it continues as normal.
-I'll probably do some ajax stuff to check if the orders overdue, and to auto reschedule or something.
+This will make it so that even if the orders "trigger" (scheduled date) fires, no order will be run.
+You can also reactivate a scheduled order if you change your mind.
+However, orders which are overdue will need to be recreated.
+I have a solution, will get to it soon.

-To ensure jobs are run on schedule, each order is assigned a unique UUID.
-This  is used as the 'ID' parameter for each apscheduler job, which makes it easy to check if an order is scheduled.
-When an order is deactivated, the corresponding job is removed from the scheduler.
-When reactivated or created, it's added.
-Should the app be stopped, apscheduler will not be running and the orders will not be executed.
-Orders will be rescheduled automatically upon restart, though if the date is past the "Next Run" date of any of the orders, they'll need to be remade again.
+**Remember:** If the app is not running, the orders will not fire.

 ## Setup